-On June 30, 2015, our Manager allocated 29,500 of our restricted stock units to certain of our named executive officers - 27,500 restricted stock units to Jonathan Lieberman, our President, and 2,000 restricted stock units to Brian C. Sigman, our Chief Financial Officer.
-On December 7, 2015, 1,407 of those restricted stock units were re-allocated to Raul E. Moreno, our General Counsel.
-Additionally, on June 30, 2016, 500 restricted stock units forfeited by employees of Angelo, Gordon were re-allocated to Jonathan Lieberman.
+Our Manager allocated 21,000 of the 60,000 restricted stock units grant to certain of our named executive officers - 5,000 restricted stock units to David Roberts, our Chairman of the Board, Chief Executive Officer and President, 10,000 restricted stock units to T.J.
+Durkin, our Chief Investment Officer, 2,000 restricted stock units to Brian C. Sigman, our Chief Financial Officer, and 4,000 restricted stock units to Raul E. Moreno, our General Counsel and Secretary.
 Each allocation decision made by the Manager was reported to and discussed with our board of directors.
-As of December 31, 2016, approximately 20,000 total restricted stock units remained unvested with 10,083 of those unvested units allocated to our named executive officers.
+As of December 31, 2017, 60,000 restricted stock units remained unvested with 21,000 of those unvested units allocated to our named executive officers.